 Steve's Opinion - The GMT features both automatic ground tracking or fully adjustable manual ground balance, your choice and a real plus on the GMT.
 One of the most common problems people have with detectors is in getting the ground balance right.
 There are also areas where wildly varying ground mineralization makes constant manual retuning a chore.
 The automatic ground balance on the GMT lets a beginner get up and running quickly.
 It offers the pro the ability to deal with rapidly varying ground.
 And yet for those times when you need manual ground balance to really tweak the detector, the GMT has it also.
 The GMT always tracks the ground conditions, even when in manual mode, and so while in manual adjusting the ground balance can be as simple as hitting the "Grab" button.
 The LCD based "iron probability" readout offers more subtle iron discrimination than the all or nothing audio id on other units.
 The GMT rivals the Gold Bug 2 on small gold, and clearly outperforms it for depth on larger gold in highly mineralized ground.
 If you are looking for a combination of superb small gold capability combined with good depth on larger gold plus ease of operation the GMT is an excellent choice.

-Makro Gold Kruzer ($749, 61 kHz) - Makro has just announced the new Gold Kruzer model that should be shipping to dealers in March 2018.
-The Makro Gold Kruzer appears to be a variant of the Makro Gold Racer that has been boosted to 61 kHz from 56 kHz and put in a waterproof housing.
-Very little is known about it other than that but clues can be gleaned by studying up on the Gold Racer.
-The Gold Kruzer comes with a 10" x 5" DD coil.
+Makro Gold Kruzer ($749, 61 kHz) - Makro has just announced the new Gold Kruzer model that is just shipping now in June 2018.
+The Makro Gold Kruzer is a variant of the Makro Gold Racer that has been boosted to 61 kHz from 56 kHz and put in a waterproof housing good to 5 meters (16.4 ft).
+The Gold Kruzer comes with a 10" x 5" concentric coil and a 4" x 7.5" DD coil.
 The weight including LiPo batteries is 3.0 lbs.
-Details here.

 Steve's Opinion - The Makro Gold Racer has been one of my favorite detectors because until recently there was nothing running in this frequency class that had full target id and other options normally seen in coin detectors.
 The Gold Kruzer takes it all to the next step by being waterproof in excess of ten feet.
 There are no other detectors running at a frequency this high that are fully submersible and so this detector may find favor with freshwater jewelry hunters as well as prospectors.
 Worth keeping an eye on.